How to stop nightmares, according to a sleep expert

 6. Improve your sleep environment

 Being uncomfortable, too hot or too cold or even when you have a lumpy pillow - these are all contributors of a disturbed night's sleep.
-If you are thinking of investing in a new mattress to improve your sleep environment, our guide to the best mattresses of 2024 contains top-rated recommendations for all budgets and sleep needs.
+If you are thinking of investing in a new mattress to improve your sleep environment, our guide to the best mattresses contains top-rated recommendations for all budgets and sleep needs.
 Plus, with the Labor Day mattress sales in full swing, now is an excellent time to buy any new bedding or sleep accessories you've had your eye on.

 7. Increase your daily exercise